luis-a-miranda/SAAB-9-3-vehicle-performance-and-consumption/README.md

 # Vehicle-performance-and-consumption
-Electric and conventional powertrains models;
+Electric and conventional powertrains models.

-Methods to analyse their performance and energy consumption;
+Methods to analyse their performance and energy consumption.